siserin/blind9/doc/arm/notes.rst

 -------------------

-To build on UNIX-like systems, BIND requires support for POSIX.1c threads (IEEE Std 1003.1c-1995), the Advanced Sockets API for IPv6 (RFC 3542), and standard atomic operations provided by the C compiler.
+To build on UNIX-like systems, BIND requires support for POSIX.1c threads (IEEE Std 1003.1c-1995), the Advanced Sockets API for IPv6 (:rfc:`3542`), and standard atomic operations provided by the C compiler.

 The OpenSSL cryptography library must be available for the target platform.
 A PKCS#11 provider can be used instead for Public Key